 \subsection{Diagnostic accuracy is correlated with patient age and sample size for both private and non-private models}

-Table \ref{tab:results} shows the difference in classification performance on the UKA-CXR dataset for each diagnosis between the non-private model evaluation and its private counterpart compared to the sample size (that is, the number of available samples with a given label) within our dataset.
-At an $\varepsilon=7.89$, the largest difference of AUROC between the non-private and privacy-preserving model was observed for congestion ($3.82\%$) and the smallest difference was observed for pleural effusion right ($1.55\%$, see Table \ref{tab:results}).
-Of note, there is a visible trend (Pearson's r: $0.44$) that classes where the model exhibits good diagnostic performance in the non-private setting also suffer the smallest drop in the private setting.
-On the other hand, classes that are already difficult to predict in the non-private case deteriorate the most in terms of classification performance with DP (see Figure \ref{fig:sizevsperformance}).
-Both non-private (Pearson's r: $0.57$) and private (Pearson's r: $0.52$) diagnostic AUROC exhibit a weak correlation to the number of samples available for each class (see Figure \ref{fig:sizevsperformance}).
-However, the drop in AUROC between private and non-private is not correlated with the sample size (Pearson's r: $0.06$).
+Figure \ref{fig:prevtable2} shows the difference in classification performance on the UKA-CXR dataset for each diagnosis between the non-private model evaluation and its private counterpart compared to the sample size (that is, the number of available samples with a given label) within our dataset.
+At an $\varepsilon=7.89$, the largest difference of AUROC between the non-private and privacy-preserving model was observed for congestion ($3.82\%$) and the smallest difference was observed for pleural effusion right ($1.55\%$, see Figure \ref{fig:prevtable2}).
+Of note, there is a visible trend (Pearson's r: $0.44$) whereby classes in which the model exhibits good diagnostic performance in the non-private setting also suffer the smallest drop in the private setting.
+On the other hand, classes that are already difficult to predict in the non-private case deteriorate the most in terms of classification performance with DP (see Supplementary Figure \ref{fig:sizevsperformance}).
+Both non-private (Pearson's r: $0.57$) and private (Pearson's r: $0.52$) diagnostic AUROC exhibit a weak correlation with the number of samples available for each class (see Supplementary Figure \ref{fig:sizevsperformance}).
+However, the drop in AUROC between private and non-private training is not correlated with the sample size (Pearson's r: $0.06$).
 On the PDAC dataset, patients with a tumor are overrepresented and in the non-private case diagnosed more accurately.
 Not surprisingly, the classification performance is thus also higher for private trainings except for the most restrictive privacy budget (see Figure \ref{tab:pdac_per_diagnosis}).